Elena Rybakina: 2024: Wimbledon semifinal, three WTA 500 titles, illnesses

 Rybakina withdrew from the Paris Olympics two days before it got underway due to acute bronchitis.
 She defeated qualifier Destanee Aiava in the first round at the US Open but then withdrew from the tournament due to unspecified injuries.
-On 23 September, Rybakina announced she would miss the entire Asian swing of the season due to a back injury.
+On 23 September, Rybakina announced she would miss the entire Asian part of the season due to a back injury.

 Rybakina played her first match since August at the WTA Finals in November, losing her opening group contest to Jasmine Paolini in straight sets.
 She lost her second group match in three sets to Zheng Qinwen.
-Despite defeating world No.1, Aryna Sabalenka, in her final group match, Rybakina failed to reach the semifinals.
+Despite defeating world No. 1, Aryna Sabalenka, in her final group match, Rybakina failed to reach the semifinals.